abarb014/nctutorial/README.md

 world can use to talk to it.
 It assigns local IP addresses (like the one we found earlier) to the devices on your network, and it routes the internet traffic to whatever device is requesting it, or being requested.
 Regular port forwarding means redirecting the requested port to a machine on the local network.

-The type of port forwarding I am going to talk about it simply redirecting ports on your own computer, and possibly other computers on your local network, if you so feel the need.
+The type of port forwarding I am going to talk about it simply redirecting ports on your own computer, and possibly other computers on your local network if you so feel the need.
 In this example, we will redirect requests from a port on our computer to a website.

 This is done with the following command: